SwissDataScienceCenter/renku-design-docs/rfcs/012-add-session-ssh-support/012-add-session-ssh-support.md

 The most natural solution in this case is to use the user's public key within the session and have open access with no ability to obtain a shell within the jumphost.
-Key management then becomes a user responsibility, with users having to do this within their Renku projects; as such, keys are project entities, rather than user entities.
+This can be achieved in a sstraightforward manner today by adding user public keys to their projects which then get picked up in the user sessions.
+This approach effectively binds keys to projects.
+It is also possible to envisage an approach in which the keys could be retrieved from a service which persists SSH keys enabling keys to be bound to users rather than projects.

-In this case, the basic command to ssh into a session is more complex, requiring specification of both the jumphost and the destination; this is straightforward to deal with from the user perspective by adding entries to the ssh config for the sessions such that the users can simply enter the session name and the ssh config contains the necessary username, key, proxy and hostname.
+In this case, the command to ssh into a session is more complex than the basic ssh command, requiring specification of both the jumphost and the destination;
+this is straightforward to deal with from the user perspective by adding entries to the ssh config for the sessions such that the users can simply enter the session name and the ssh config contains the necessary username, key, proxy and hostname.
 VS code can use the same information.

 ### Using a Man In the Middle (MITM) Proxy solution